xstevens/blog/content/post/metasploit-apt.md

 Reading state information...
 Done
 ```

-Not the end the world but it seemed odd that a default update script would produce warnings.
+Not the end the world, but it seemed odd that a default update script would produce warnings.
 First, I wanted to verify where `msfupdate` was from and make sure it wasn't out of date.

 ```console
 $ which msfupdate